jjc385/6A/README.md

 * scripts -- Location of bash scripts which compile the .tex files all at once.
 * handouts-6A -- Location of handouts, created by past TAs, explaining how to do the experiments more clearly than the manual.

+### About versions A and B
+Version "A" is more or less the old version (before 2016) of the lab manuals, with slight modifications
+Version "B" is a more radically modified version, starting with Alec and Jared in 2016.

+It has so far (in 2016 and early 2017) been the plan to implement both versions A and B in different lab sections, in order to compare efficacy of the two versions

+In Winter 2017, Justin is updating both versions A and B to be compatible with the Pasco Capstone software program, updated from the Pasco DataStudio program.